 Iran nuclear crisis in 300 words

-A landmark nuclear deal between Iran and world powers appears close to collapse, almost five years after it was agreed.
+A landmark nuclear deal between Iran and world powers is close to collapse, almost five years after it was agreed.
 Here's how it got to this point.

-It agreed to limit the enrichment of uranium, which is used to make reactor fuel but also nuclear weapons.
-It was also required to redesign a heavy-water reactor being built, whose spent fuel would contain plutonium suitable for a bomb; and allow inspections by a global watchdog.
+The deal restricted Iran's enrichment of uranium, which is used to make reactor fuel but also nuclear weapons.
+It was also required to redesign a heavy-water reactor being built, whose spent fuel would contain plutonium suitable for a bomb, and allow international inspections.

 Why is it close to collapse?

 First, US President Donald Trump abandoned the deal in May 2018 and reinstated US sanctions.
 He wanted a new deal that would also curb Iran's ballistic missile programme and its involvement in regional conflicts.